Proposed gun range ordinance controversy in Tiverton

 TIVERTON, RI- Gun range enthusiasts are concerned about a proposed ordinance that makes an 81–year-old gun club essentially illegal to operate.
-The proposed ordinance was allegedly adopted from a similar ordinance in Maine, but conflicts with Rhode Island state law.
+The proposed ordinance was allegedly adopted from a similar ordinance in

 In Tiverton, outdoor and indoor gun ranges may be subject to stricter rules and regulations if the proposed licensing ordinance is approved by the city council.